Muukid/muTrueType/README.md

 * `uint16_m instruction_length` - equivalent to "instructionLength" in the simple glyph table; the length of `instructions`, in bytes.

-* `uint8_m* instructions` - equivalent to "instructions" in the simple glyph table; the instructions for the given glyph.
+* `muByte* instructions` - equivalent to "instructions" in the simple glyph table; the instructions for the given glyph.

 * `muttGlyphPoint* points` - each point for the simple glyph.
 The number of points is equal to `end_pts_of_contours[muttGlyphHeader->number_of_contours-1]+1` if `muttGlyphHeader->number_of_contours` is over 0; if `muttGlyphHeader->number_of_contours` is equal to 0, `points` will be equal to 0 as well.